paradisec-archive/digitising_manuscripts/index.md

 > **Note:** If you are affiliated with ANU, our workstation allows you to access this program using your university login.
 Otherwise, you can learn more about accessing Bridge for free here: [Adobe Bridge](https://www.adobe.com/au/products/bridge.html?mv=affiliate&mv2=red)

 You will be making small batch adjustments to the colour or lighting if necessary; this will be best if you restrict your editing to one notebook at a time as the colour of the paper may differ from notebook to notebook.
-If you had to reshoot a page, or you accidentally shot a page twice you will need to delete an image and rename your files; this also will be best to do one notebook at a time.
+Also, if you had to reshoot a page, or you accidentally shot a page twice, you will need to delete an image and rename your files.

-Once you have finished creating images of your manuscript or field notes, open Adobe Bridge and navigate to the folder containing your notebook images within Bridge.
-Highlight the images you want to edit, then go up to the top menu and select the camera lens icon; this is to open up the Camera Raw function within Bridge.
-This is where we will make our edits and create tifs.
+Once you have finished creating images, open Adobe Bridge and navigate to the folder containing your notebook images within Bridge.
+Highlight the images you want to edit, then go up to the top menu and select the camera lens icon; this will open the Camera Raw function within Bridge, where we will make our edits and create tifs.

 <p align="center">
      <img width="300" src="images/img-Bridge-RAW.jpg">